huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `delete_instances` - (Optional, String) Whether to delete the instances in the AS group when deleting the AS group.
   The options are `yes` and `no`.

+* `force_delete` - (Optional, Bool) Whether to forcibly delete the AS group, remove the ECS instances and release them.
+  The default value is `false`.

 * `enable` - (Optional, Bool) Whether to enable the AS Group.
 The options are `true` and `false`.
 The default value is `true`.